-For the quarter ended September 30, 2022 (all amounts in thousands of USD unless otherwise stated)
+For the years ended December 31, 2022 and 2021 (all amounts in thousands of USD unless otherwise stated)

 Regulatory Risks

 The activities of Quisitive or any of its Subsidiaries may become subject to regulation by governmental authorities, in jurisdictions where such companies may exist or conduct its business.
 Quisitive cannot predict the regulations it may be required to comply with, or the time required to secure all appropriate regulatory approvals, or the extent of information and documentation that may be required by governmental authorities.
 Any delays in obtaining, or failure to obtain regulatory approvals may significantly delay or impact the development of markets, products and sales initiatives and could have a material adverse effect on the consolidated business, results of operations and financial condition of Quisitive.